 In those days the cost of building the two schools came to a mere £111,884, of which £89,675 was contributed by the Sisters.
 The schools amalgamated under the leadership of Sister Rita O’Dowd in the eighties.
 In 1981 a fire destroyed part of the Junior building and this was a period of great upheaval for Governors, staff, parents and children.
 The damaged area was partially rebuilt, but never to the same extent.

 Following the retirement of Sister Rita, two years passed before a new Head Teacher was appointed.
 In 1990 the school welcomed Sister Patricia Murray who, despite many difficulties, led the staff in further development of Holy Cross School.
 In 1997, the first lay Head Teacher, Margaret Wosiek, was appointed.

 In September 2001, Katherine Golden was appointed Head Teacher.
 In the same year, an additional classroom was completed, enabling all the Junior children to be housed together, as well as a purpose-built ICT suite.
 In the summer of 2005 the Reception and Staff Room area was extended and remodelled.
 This area is named the “The Josie Holly Wing” in recognition of her long and dedicated commitment to the school.

 In September 2009 Maria Shepherd joined Holy Cross as Head Teacher along with a team of new teachers.
 These firm foundations are the bedrock of our school.

 In 2016 the school celebrated its Diamond Jubilee.

 In September 2017 the school started on a new part of its journey.
 A three school partnership between Holy Cross, St Thomas of Canterbury, Grays and St Joseph’s, Stanford Le Hope, formally started on September 1st.
-The Executive Head teacher is Mr Chris Birtles and the Head of school at Holy Cross is Mrs Ciara Manning.
+The Executive Head teacher was Mr Chris Birtles and the Head of School at Holy Cross was Mrs Ciara Manning.